AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/adv-calc-columns.md

 ## I am trying to do something not listed here. {#else}

 Not to worry - just because it is not listed here does not mean it is not possible.
-Our team of Data Warehouse Analysts has you covered.
+Our team of Data Warehouse Analysts have you covered.

 To define a new calculated column, [submit a support ticket](../../getting-started/support.md) with details on exactly what you would like to build.